schuster-rainer/CloDE/README.md

 # CloDE

+ClojureCLR Development Environment (currently running on .NET 4.0)

 ## Introduction

 This is a very early alpha version I created some month ago and since then never touched.
 Basically not munch of an architecture.
 I'm getting used to clojure ...
-My goald is to write all code in clojure to be easily modified atm runtime from the system REPL.
+My goal is to write all code in clojure to be easily modified at runtime from the system REPL.
 Perhaps with some sort of custom *.cs project compilation, either by using Roslyn or by just calling into csc.exe or MONOs mcs.exe.
 Atm. there is some pain related to Generics.
-As I'm getting more used to Clojure-CLR.
-I'm replacing the code from Clode.Extensions with clojure code.
+As I'm getting more used to Clojure-CLR I'll start replacing the code from Clode.Extensions with clojure code.
 There are no graphical commands in the GUI right now.
-Only some very few from the REPL (no file saving atm.)
+Only some very few from the REPL (no file saving)

 ## Basic Concept

 CloDE loads its contents (views, controls, themes) from xaml dynamically (with all related quirks).
-Its dived into modules with an init function being called from clode.clj.
+It's dived into modules with an init function being called from clode.clj.
 So it's a monolythic approach right now until I have the basic features working as I want them to be.

 ## Features